gcantieni/hive-mind/README.md

 around the mouse
 * A starting (randomly generated?) map of flowers read from a JSON file.
-* A resources bar on the menu that measures honey/pollen/water/resin supply
+* ~~A resources bar on the menu that measures honey/pollen/water/resin supply~~
+* The ability to move a bee towards a destination
+* A cost to each recruit/item